PeFerreira98/ARQSOFT_2019/P2/README.md

 **1º Subdomain** -> Inventory Bounded Context, that manages all the interactions involving the inventory.

-**2º Subdomain** -> POS Bounded Context, witch is responsible for the definition of the point of sale.
+**2º Subdomain** -> User Bounded Context, witch is responsible for the definition of the user.

 **3º Subdomain** -> MealItem Bounded Context, that represents the MealItem operations and attributes.